htm-community/htmengine-traffic-tutorial/README.md

     npm install .
     npm start

-This will run at http://localhost:8083.
-You only need to `npm install` once.
+This will run at <http://localhost:8083>.
+You only need to run `npm install` once.

 * * *

-This is a work in progress, something models are not starting.
+This is a work in progress.